 1. Taking extreme decisions

 Affairs and stress go hand in hand.
-So when you discover you have been cheated upon, it is but natural to go through extreme feelings.
+So when you discover you have been cheated upon, it is natural to go through extreme feelings.
 You might be tempted to act impulsively, like serving a divorce notice or having an affair yourself or throwing him or her out of the house.
 Take a deep breath when such thoughts consume you.

 When you reconcile, your reactions to the entire episode can come to haunt you.
 So even if you get back together, do not make any quick decisions regarding any aspect – your children, home or money.
 Give yourself and your relationship time to heal and remember there are several stages of healing after infidelity.

 Yes, this may sound like a bit of a paradox.
 But both these opposites rank high in the top 10 common marriage reconciliation mistakes to avoid after infidelity.
-Even if you are sure that the affair is over and your marriage is back on track you will be curious about how, why and where it all started, to what extent it went on and why did it end.
+Even if you are sure that the affair is over and your marriage is back on track you will be curious about how, why and where it all started, to what extent it went on and why it ended.

 Spare yourself the agony of going into intimate details.
 Sometimes, the thought of your partner with another person, the places they may have visited and the intimacy they might have shared will prevent you from moving ahead.
 You might just get stuck at one point – certainly not a desirable place to be in.
 To save a marriage after infidelity and lies is hard enough, don’t add to the pain.